No products in the cart.

 At this seminar you will delve into the complications, risks and parts of Chapter 11 fraught with mistakes and you will learn how to effectively handle intricate tasks, difficult issues and thorny personalities.
 You will also learn to avoid the worst of the missteps

 This program is taught by seasoned practitioners who will provide you with their perspectives and experience in successfully handling the complications you face when representing your clients in Chapter 11 cases.

 This program assumes a basic knowledge of bankruptcy law.
-If you are a beginner, you may want to consider purchasing the intro-level Chapter 11 101 program we held in 2014.
+If you are a beginner, you may want to consider purchasing our Bankruptcy for the Non-Bankruptcy Attorneys program.